Fishing line: Sections

 Traditionally, only a single thread of line is used to connect the hook with the rod and reel.
-However, most modern angling setups use at least two sections of line joined with a bend knot (such as the famously named fisherman's knot).
+However, most modern angling setups use at least two sections of line (typically the mainline and the leader) joined with a bend knot (such as the famously named fisherman's knot).
 Occasionally a swivel might be used to join the lines and reduce the bait/lure spinning due to the inherent line twisting from a fixed-spool reel.

+A typical modern angling setup can include the following line sections: